-Random distortions of election choices reduce accountability.
-However, centralized political systems can provide a higher level of accountability if the random distortions are not dominating the re-election.
+Random factors, such as the weather or exogenous economic shocks, affect the re-election of incumbent politicians.
+The possibility that accountable politicians are voted out of offfice "by mistake" reduces the accountability of incumbent politicians.
+However, the effects of such random factors on the re-election outcome interact critically with the architecture of government.
+Centralized political systems can provide a higher level of accountability if the random distortions are not dominating the re-election.
 The pooling of potentially distorted votes in the centralized system increases the likelihood that accountable politicians are actually rewarded with an additional term in office and the politicians' rents per term in office can be reduced.